andyfry/andrewdalefry.com/README.md

 # TODO
 - Add excerpts for Posts
+- minimise
+- Inclusive Linter Plugin
-- Navigation
+- Navigation - navigation plugin, forward an back
 - Style Post Links for mobile
-- Implement Draft Files
 - Move gaming to rexlusc.us
 - Link to my a Gaming site
 - Setup a consulting email